 - Keep in mind that all ovens are different and the baking time may vary (especially if you use a different size pan, it may take longer or less time), so do the toothpick test when the top of the cake looks cooked or slightly brown (insert a toothpick in the center of the cake, if it comes out clean, the cake is done, if it comes out with a little batter in it, bake for a little longer).

 Now, let's prepare this delicious Vegan Pecan and Chocolate Tree Stump Cake ♥

 Vegan Pecan and Chocolate Tree Stump Cake

-- 2 tbsp vinegar apple cider vinegar or white vinegar
+- 2 tablespoon vinegar, apple cider vinegar or white vinegar

 - 215 g vegetable shortening